Australian Aboriginal astronomy: Astronomical calendars

 Aboriginal calendars tend to differ from European calendars: many groups in northern Australia use a calendar with six seasons, and some groups mark the seasons by the stars which are visible during them.
 For the Pitjantjatjara, for example, the rising of the Pleiades at dawn (in May) marks the start of winter.

-Stories enrich a custom-linked calendar whereby the heliacal rising or setting of stars or constellations indicates to Aboriginal Australians when it is time to move to a new place and/or look for a new food source.

-The Boorong people in Victoria know that when the Malleefowl (Lyra) disappears in October, to "sit with the Sun", it is time to start gathering her eggs on Earth.
-Other groups know that when Orion first appears in the sky, the dingo puppies are about to be born.
-When Scorpius appears, the Yolŋu know that the Macassan fisherman would soon arrive to fish for trepang.

 It is not known to what extent Aboriginal people were interested in the precise motion of the sun, moon, planets or stars.
-However, it likely that some of the stone arrangements in Victoria such as Wurdi Youang near Little River, Victoria may have been used to predict and confirm the equinoxes and/or solstices.
+However, it likely that some of the stone arrangements in Victoria such as Wurdi Youang near Little River, Victoria, may have been used to predict and confirm the equinoxes and/or solstices.
 The arrangement is aligned with the setting sun at the solstices and equinox, but its age is unknown.

 There are rock engravings by the Nganguraku people at Ngaut Ngaut which, according to oral tradition, represent lunar cycles.
 Most of their culture (including their language) has been lost because of the banning of such things by Christian missionaries before 1913.

+Stories enrich a custom-linked calendar whereby the heliacal rising or setting of stars or constellations indicates to Aboriginal Australians when it is time to move to a new place and/or look for a new food source.
+For example, the Boorong people in Victoria know that when the Malleefowl (Lyra) disappears in October, to "sit with the Sun", it is time to start gathering her eggs on Earth.
+Other groups know that when Orion first appears in the sky, the dingo puppies are about to be born.
+When Scorpius appears, the Yolŋu know that the Macassan fisherman would soon arrive to fish for trepang.

 In contemporary culture

 A great deal of contemporary Aboriginal art has an astronomical theme, reflecting the astronomical elements of the artists' cultures.
 Prominent examples are Gulumbu Yunupingu, Bill Yidumduma Harney, and Nami Maymuru, all of whom have won awards or been finalists in the Telstra Indigenous Art Awards.
-In 2009 an exhibition of Indigenous Astronomical Art from WA, named Ilgarijiri was launched at AIATSIS in Canberra in conjunction with a Symposium on Aboriginal Astronomy.
+In 2009 an exhibition of Indigenous Astronomical Art from WA, named "Ilgarijiri", was launched at AIATSIS in Canberra in conjunction with a Symposium on Aboriginal Astronomy.

 Other contemporary painters include the daughters of the late Clifford Possum Tjapaltjarri, who have the seven sisters as one of their Dreamings.
 Gabriella Possum and Michelle Possum paint the Seven Sisters Dreaming in their paintings.
 They inherited this Dreaming through their maternal line.